Roger Moore Appreciation: The Disarming Charm of His Buoyant Bond

 Although the actor, who maintained a home in Switzerland, was an enthusiastic skier, he obviously did not do the stunts in that great sequence.
 When asked about it, he faux-boasted, “Of course I do my own stunts.
 I also do my own lying.”

-After the outer-space themed Moonraker (1979), the outwit-the-KGB tale For Your Eyes Only (1981) and the saving-NATO suspenser Octopussy (1983), Moore completed his Bond tour of duty with A View to a Kill (1985), in which he outwits a microchip mogul trying to destroy Silicon Valley.
-Critic Paul Attanasio of The Washington Post complained that Moore was so long in the tooth he was growing tusks.
-Still, many of us loved the greying, and increasingly elephantine, Moore.
+After the outer-space themed Moonraker (1979), the outwit-the-KGB tale For Your Eyes Only (1981), and the saving-NATO suspenser Octopussy (1983), Moore completed his Bond tour of duty with A View to a Kill (1985), in which he outwits a microchip mogul trying to destroy Silicon Valley.
+Critic Paul Attanasio of the Washington Post complained that Moore was so long in the tooth he was growing tusks.
+Still, many of us loved the graying, and increasingly elephantine, Moore.

-As early as Octopussy, the actor who played Bond as a magnet for bad puns and badder babes, began to think that he should hang up his Walther PPK.
+As early as Octopussy, the actor who played Bond as a magnet for bad puns and badder babes began to think that he should hang up his Walther PPK.
 He said, “There are only so many stunts an aging actor can tackle, and only so many young girls he can kiss without looking like a perverted grandfather.”

 After his stint as 007, Moore acted less regularly, devoting much of his time to UNICEF as a goodwill ambassador with his friend Audrey Hepburn and speaking out on how to prevent and/or seek help for HIV/AIDS.